 Evan Forman, PhD

-Evan Forman received his BA from Cornell University, and his PhD from the University of Rochester.
-He completed clinical internships and fellowships at Albert Einstein College of Medicine, Harvard Medical School, the University of Pennsylvania, and the Beck Institute.
-Currently he serves as an Associate Professor and Director of Graduate Studies in the Department of Psychology.
-His primary research interests are the development and evaluation of new acceptance-based behavior treatments for obesity and other health problems, as well as anxiety; food cravings; and the neurocognition of eating behavior.
+Evan Forman received his BA from Cornell University and his PhD from the University of Rochester.
+He completed clinical internships and fellowships at Albert Einstein College of Medicine, Harvard Medical School, the University of Pennsylvania and the Beck Institute.
+Currently he serves as Professor of Psychology and has interests in the development, evaluation and dissemination of innovative behavioral and technology-based interventions for health behavior change.

 Email: firstname.lastname@example.org | Faculty Profile | Vita